Gerhard Materlik

 Gerhard Theodor Materlik (born 16 January 1945) is a German physicist and science manager.
 He has made significant contributions to X-ray physics, notably improvements in the real-world application of synchrotron radiation.
 He is a Professor of Facilities Science at the University College London since 2013.

 Education and early career

-Materlik completed his undergraduate education in physics in Münster and Munich in 1970.
-He earned his doctorate from the University of Dortmund in 1975.
+Materlik completed his undergraduate education in physics at the University of Münster and LMU Munich in 1970.
+He obtained his doctorate from the University of Dortmund in 1975.
 After postdoctoral appointments at Cornell University (1975–1977) and Bell Laboratories, he took a job at the German Electron Synchrotron (DESY) in Hamburg.

 Work

-From 2001–2013, Materlik was Chief Executive of the Diamond Light Source, the United Kingdom's synchrotron facility.
+From 2001 to 2013, Materlik was Chief Executive of the Diamond Light Source, the United Kingdom's synchrotron facility.
 He was the leader of the team that constructed the accelerators, which speed up electrons to near the speed of light, and also the instrumentation installed to apply this radiation in experiments covering a spectral range from infrared radiation up to X-rays.

 His discoveries have become widely used experimental methods.
 He has published more than 200 papers.
 He assisted in the development of synchrotron sources worldwide.